BeScala/AkkaNetworkPingReference/README.md

 Run the application and verify if it works as expected.
 Set the configuration parameters in such a way that a timeout is triggered and observe what happens.
 Is the observed behaviour the desired one ?

+##Exercise 6 - Solution & discussion

+When ```PingServer```'s reliability is set to a low level (e.g. 50), time-outs can be triggered easily.
+What we see in that case is that the default Akka SupervisoryStragegy is to restart a failed actor.
+This is clearly not what is needed: the ```PingerWorker``` actor should be stopped instead.

+Let's correct this in the next exercise.